chromakode/blog/src/content/blog/astro-view-transitions.md

 It's amazing what a big difference a smooth crossfade can make.
 After using the web for almost 25 years, I've become accustomed to the flashy, stuttery transitions between pages.
 It's what makes UIs feel like the web.
 I can still imagine the IE 6 "click" sound when pages flashed to white on transition.

 I love how [page transitions can be declared with just a little CSS](https://developer.chrome.com/docs/web-platform/view-transitions/#custom-entry-and-exit-transitions).
-This is a really clever API, and there's tons of creative flexibility here.
+This is a really clever API.
+Tons of creative possibilities here.

+View transitions will change the way I think about designing page layouts.
+For example, on my site, the color bars at the top have `position: sticky` so that they shrink out of the way when you scroll.
+This is also a cue that you're at the top of the page.
+With a crossfade transition, though, it's not always visually clear that you've warped to the start of a different scrollable space.

 ## Chrome is leading with great DX